pa2si/nancy/README.md

-v 0.1.9
+v 0.1.10

 What's new:

-- technology image adapted for mobile
-- globals background changed
+- some color adjustments

 done: